kittoku/Open-SSTP-Client/README.md

 ## Setting tab
 Some settings to be noted are written below:

-### Add Trusted Certificates (SSL Layer)
+### Specify Trusted Certificates (SSL Layer)
 If you choose a certain directory, the client uses ONLY certificates in the directory, but the default certificate store.
 I made this option for debugging.

+This preference is displayed as `Add Trusted Certificates` in v1.7.0 or older.

 ### PPP Network Protocol
 You can choose what network protocol PPP layer tries enabling.
 Remember, IPv6 option just gives the device